Fully Funded Doctoral Studentship in conjunction with the FUN2MODEL project

 Posted: 17th September 2019

 Supervisor: Professor Marta Kwiatkowska

-The objectives of FUN2MODEL are to develop novel probabilistic verification and synthesis techniques to guarantee safety, robustness and fairness for complex decisions based on machine learning, formulate a comprehensive, compositional game-based modelling framework for reasoning about systems of autonomous agents and their interactions, capturing data inference, cognitive reasoning and affective aspects; and evaluate the techniques on a variety of case studies with the goal to ensure provably robust and beneficial multi-agent collaborations.
+The objectives of FUN2MODEL are to develop novel probabilistic verification and synthesis techniques to guarantee safety, robustness and fairness for complex decisions based on machine learning; formulate a comprehensive, compositional game-based modelling framework for reasoning about systems of autonomous agents and their interactions, capturing data inference, cognitive reasoning and affective aspects; and evaluate the techniques on a variety of case studies with the goal to ensure provably robust and beneficial multi-agent collaborations.

 This Studentship Project Description: The topic of this studentship is Fairness and bias in multi-agent interactions

 The project will provide an annual stipend to the student of at least £15600 per annum for 3.5 years.
-The project will also cover the costs of university and college fees at home/EU level (international students will need additional funding), travel to conferences and workshops, and provision for a laptop computer.
+The project will also cover the cost of course fees at home/EU level (international students will need additional funding), travel to conferences and workshops, and provision for a laptop computer.

 Applicants must satisfy the usual requirements for studying for a doctorate at Oxford.
 Candidates must also have good writing, communication and presentation skills (see the University's web pages on the DPhil in Computer Science for details).

-We expect to invite shortlisted applicants to interview in week commencing 22nd July 2019.
+We expect to invite shortlisted applicants to interview on 8th November 2019.

 For further information about the project or for informal discussions about suitability, please contact Marta Kwiatkowska (firstname.lastname@example.org ).
 For further information about the studentship or the application process please e-mail Computer Science Graduate Admissions